galamo/nodejs_115/Lesson_6/readme.md

 1. support showing or not the "create new expesne" Button
 2. according the user role, admin, show it, not admin, hide.
+3. show the user email at the header - dynamically according to the response
+- only after login